peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ### Additional Top-Level Types

-In some cases, a new media type may not "fit" under any currently defined top-level type names.
+In some cases, a new media type may not be easily classified under any currently defined top-level type names.
 Such cases are expected to be quite rare.
 However, if such a case does arise, a new type name can be defined to accommodate it.
 Definition of a new top-level type name MUST be done via a Standards Track RFC, taking into account the criteria and guidelines given below; no other mechanism can be used to define additional type names.

 #### Required Criteria